aerickt/lapwing-for-beginners/src/Chapter-08.md

 * ball `PWAUL`
 * bawl `PWA*UL`

-These words will not be tested as there are so few of them; it would be pointless to drill these minor conflicts as you would be likely to forget about them in everyday writing.
-However, this conflict resolution technique is still useful to keep in mind.
+There aren't very many of these conflicts to warrant a practice drill, but it is important to keep this in mind when you encounter unexpected output in everyday writing.

 ### Section practice